sevstels/IAR-Ubertooth-One/README.md

-# Ubertooth-One device
+# "Ubertooth-One" device built by IAR

-Firmware for Ubertooth-One device built by IAR
+Firmware for Ubertooth-One device.

+Port of > [original code](https://github.com/greatscottgadgets/ubertooth) for the Bluetooth communication protocol debugging on Windows OS.
+Porting and many bugs were fixed here.
+Using "Ubertooth-one" RF debugger made coding of applications faster and simpler.